 Thickness: We talked about it a bit before, but you need to have a decent bit of space to use concrete for your shielding.
 For average KV, you should expect anywhere between five to seven feet of thickness for each wall.
 Concrete isn’t the thickest option, but space is definitely something you should keep in mind.

 Complexity: You might be asking yourself, how is concrete complex?
 Well, one very important thing to know is that concrete needs forms for pouring.
 Also, making sure your concrete sets correctly is extremely important.
 Finally, you may need sensors during the pouring process to make sure the concrete on the outside and inside cools at the same time.

 #3 – Sand Shielding

-The final shielding material we’ll be going over today is sand.
+The final radiation shielding material we’ll be going over today is sand.
 While some project managers may like how cheap this solution is, be cautious.

 Pricing: Like we just mentioned, sand is by far the cheapest radiation shielding material.
 It doesn’t require as much work or materials to process, so this makes sense.

 Speed: Due to the nature of this material, sand provides efficient lead times for construction.